-If you’re looking for a low-risk home for your savings, options include a money market fund held in an ISA or a cash ISA.
+If you’re looking for a low-risk tax-efficient home for your savings, options might include a cash ISA or a money market fund held in a stocks and shares ISA

 Both may appeal to savers who are seeking a safe haven for money in difficult economic times.
 However, while money market funds and cash ISAs have some similarities, they are in fact quite different in how they work, and the best option for you will depend on your current circumstances and attitude to risk.